 - Mango Chicken Chopped Salad with a homemade Mango Vinaigrette is almost too pretty to eat and special enough for any Summer dinner party!

 - Corn and Avocado Salad starts with fresh cut off sweet corn that’s tossed with juicy cherry tomatoes, red onion, and fresh basil leaves.

-Did you make this Chopped Chicken Kale Salad with Thai Peanut Vinaigrette recipe?
+Chopped Chicken Kale Salad with Thai Peanut Vinaigrette Recipe

 - 4 cups chopped kale